Snger/reading-notes/platforms/System/win10.md

 - How to: Create \(Local\) IIS Web Sites
 - How to open firewall ports in Windows 10
 - How to join a Homegroup from a Windows 10 computer
+- Enabling UPnP in Windows 7, 8, and 10

 <!-- /MarkdownTOC -->